 Fish sampling was primarily conducted by boat electrofishing.
 Beginning in May of each year, standard electrofishing transects were sampled systematically during the first half of the month and continued to be sampled repeatedly in the beginning of every month until October or later.
 Additional boat electrofishing occurred in the latter half of each month between May and October/November of each year, where the sampling crew could use their own discretion on sampling locations in each lake.
 Under this sampling design, our goal is to sample each lake at least 15 times per year.

 In addition to electrofishing, ISU and IA DNR have coordinated with commercial harvesters in the spring to tag common carp and bigmouth buffalo in each lake.
-Contracts with the commercial anglers stipulate they will must assistance in capturing fish to tag, and in lakes without commercial fishing contracts, fee-for-service agreements have been implemented to compensate commercial fishing operations for their time and equipment.
+Contracts with the commercial anglers stipulate they will assist in capturing fish to tag, and in lakes without commercial fishing contracts, fee-for-service agreements have been implemented to compensate commercial fishing operations for their time and equipment.
 This biomass harvest estimates and return of tags from marked fish that are harvested will also be requirements of the commercial fishing contracts in these lakes.

 Changes in annual biomass estimates will be compared to harvested biomass of carp and buffalo to estimate the level of harvest in each lake.
 Harvest occurring between sampling seasons (approximately October to May each year) is combined into a single sampling season reflective of both calendar years.
 For example, fish harvested from a lake in December 2017 and again May 2018 will be classified as part of the 17-18 harvest season.
 Therefore, a given year’s population and biomass estimates represent common carp and bigmouth buffalo abundances after the conclusion of the previous season’s commercial harvest.
 Common carp and buffalo population indices (e.g., CPUE, PSD, Wr) will be monitored through time to evaluate each species’ changes in response to commercial fish removals.
 In addition, growth curves and recruitment will be monitored at each lake to describe the effect of harvest on these populations and to test for causal relationships between harvest and changes in growth rates for carp and buffalo.